 December 7- Protest in the Fox Cities: The War Moratorium of 1969.
 Fox Cities residents, including students and faculty at Lawrence University, participated in a series of nationwide organized antiwar protests in the fall of 1969.
 This presentation explores the events and the impact of the antiwar movement in the Fox Cities in 1969.

+If unable to attend.
+The program will be available on Facebook live.
 The library has a few laptops and WiFi devices available to check out and use to attend this program.
 Call (920) 967-3690 for availability.

-February 8: The Vietnam Era and the Fox Cities Hmong Community
+February 8: The Vietnam Era and the Fox Cities Hmong Community (canceled)

 About our presenter: Steven T. Sheehan is an Associate Professor of History at the University of Wisconsin Oshkosh-Fox Cities.
 He earned his Ph.D. in American History from Indiana University.